NetSysOpt/GNNs_Sym_ILPs/DATA.md

     ```plaintext
     python ins_generation.py
     ```
+  *Note: A random seed setting is currently missing; one may add it to address this omission.*

 - For SMSP dataset, please convert instances from the [steelmillslab set](http://becool.info.ucl.ac.be/steelmillslab) into `.mps` format by running